Sandra Will Carradine

-Sandra Will Carradine (née Will; born c.
-1947/1948) is an American film and television actress.
+Sandra Will Carradine (née Will; born November 3, 1947) is an American film and television actress.
 She was formerly married to actor Keith Carradine, and around the time of their separation she became involved with Anthony Pellicano, a high-profile Hollywood private investigator who was involved in extensive illegal wiretapping activities.
 In 2006, she pleaded guilty to perjury for lying under oath about her awareness of Pellicano's wiretapping of Keith Carradine's phone.

 Career

 She has appeared in various productions, including relatively small roles in episodes of the television series Laverne and Shirley (1976), CHiPs (1977), and The White Shadow (1980–1981), and in the feature films Thank God It's Friday (1978), Choose Me (1984), Cocktail (1988), and Daddy's Dyin': Who's Got the Will?
 (1990).
 She also appeared in television advertisements for milk and Close-Up toothpaste.

 Involvement in Telluride community

 She initially visited Telluride, Colorado, in 1980 for the Telluride Film Festival.
 In 1991, she and then-husband Keith Carradine founded the Sheridan Arts Foundation in Telluride to save and restore its historic Sheridan Opera House.
 Around the same time, she and her husband purchased a 6000 sqfoot home in Telluride in 1992 from the estate of music promoter Bill Graham, who had died in a helicopter crash in 1991.

 On April 1, 1994, she herself was involved in a helicopter crash on a heli-skiing excursion in the Telluride area, along with her son, supermodel/actress Christie Brinkley, Colorado real estate mogul Richard Taubman (whom Brinkley would marry later that year), a ski guide, and a pilot.
 She suffered a minor injury in the crash, while Taubman was seriously injured.
 Two days later, Disney CEO Frank Wells was killed in a similar incident in Nevada.